Aquafina-water-bottle/jp-mining-note/docs/docs/customcss.md

 {{ feature_version("0.11.0.0") }}

 The word within the sentences are not highlighted by default.
-This causes said words to be highlighted.
+This allows said words to be highlighted.

 1. Under `extra/style.scss`, add the following code: